vegidio/mediasim/README.md

 When FFmpeg is not found, **mediasim** will try to automatically download and install it for you.
 Even though this will work in most cases, it may fail for unpredictable reasons.

-The best option to make sure the video comparison is working is to install FFmpeg yourself in your computer and make sure it is available in your `PATH`.
+The best option to have the video comparison working is to install FFmpeg yourself in your computer and make sure it is available in your `PATH`.

 ### Video Comparison Is Taking Too Long